LOS ANGELES TRANSIT

 How the street railways and bus lines evolved into today's transit system the Los Angeles area.

 For many years, eight cities outside of Los Angeles have had their own municipal bus systems.
 And in the eastern part of Los Angeles County, Foothill Transit became an independent transit operator in 1988.
+These independent systems are nevertheless coordinated with the LACMTA.

 Scanned images from a 1954 Los Angeles Transit Lines route map, and from a 1972 Southern California Rapid Transit District map.